davepinch/pinchy.cc/collections/_fragments/that-was-weak-and-unattractive.md

 ---
-title: "That was weak and unattractive."
+title: "that was weak and unattractive"
 date: 2018-03-29
 tags:
   - Fragment